 Development of sport specific strength, neuromuscular strength, power and speed for both horse and rider.
-A progression of exercises and techniques to maximize individual performance, minimize injury, develop and maintain a safe and healthy horse and rider conditioning evolution of horsemanship, development of training equipment, alternative equine health care and therapies.
+A progression of exercises and techniques to maximize individual performance, minimize injury, develop and maintain a safe and healthy horse and rider conditioning program.
+Develop exercises for both horse and rider.
+Progression of skills from prerequisite course AGEQ 137.